melwinVincent/ionic3-star-rating/README.md

 * activeIcon (string) : can specify the icon name for active rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star');
 * defaultIcon (string): can specify the default icon name (icon name should be from the https://ionicframework.com/docs/ionicons/  , default is set to 'ios-star-outline');
+* halfIcon (string) : can specify the icon name for active half rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star-half');
+* halfStar (string) : to support half star rating set this to 'true', default is set to 'false'.
+The rating value then steps by 0.5 instead of 1.
+Single tap on defaultIcon makes it halfIcon , tap on halfIcon to make it activeIcon and tap on activeIcon makes it halfIcon again.
+For examp
+* maxRating (number) : can specify the total number of icons to be displayed, default is set to 5.
+You may change this to 10 star rating component or 7 star rating component depending on your requirement.
 * activeColor (string): can specify the active color for the active rating icon (should be a valid color code, default is set to '#488aff')
 * defaultColor (string): can specify the default color for the rating icon (should be a valid color code, default is set to '#f4f4f4')
 * readonly (string): default is set to "false", change to "true" and make it read only.
 End user won't be able to change the rating then.
 * rating (string or number): default is set to 3. input can be of type **number** or **string** (*assign any number from 1 to 5, floating numbers are also accepted, Math.round(parseFloat(rating) is done for all inputs*).
 * fontSize (string) : can specify the font-size for the icon ( should be a valid string as used in css, a number followed by letters 'px', default is set to '28px').
 * ratingChanged (funtion) : used to handle the rating change in the parent component and do your stuff
 * formControlName : only if you are using the ionic3-star-rating component inside the `<form>` component

 ## Step-2